 Drawing from the initial direction from the Commission, and over the course of four distinct outreach phases, staff prepared and mailed informational packets to all landowners/residents within the eleven entirely surrounded islands and nine substantially surrounded islands.
-The informational packets were vetted with the City and included letters to the landowners/residents explaining the Commission's duties and responsibilities along with outlining the governance and service inefficiencies associated with islands.
+The informational packets included letters to the landowners/residents explaining the Commission's duties and responsibilities along with outlining the governance and service inefficiencies associated with islands.
 The letters were accompanied by flyers summarizing key benefits and invited landowners/residents to contact staff to discuss their interests in annexation.
 The following table summarizes the order of the four mailings and their responses.